 Date of birth and age for each RU member were asked or verified during each MEPS interview (DOBMM, DOBYY, AGE31X, AGE42X, AGE53X).
-If date of birth was available, age was calculated based on the difference between date of birth and date of interview (or the date of death, if the person died prior to the interview date).
+If date of birth was available, age was calculated based on the difference between date of birth and date of interview.
 Inconsistencies between the calculated age and the age reported during the CAPI interview were reviewed and resolved.
-For purposes of confidentiality, the variables AGE31X, AGE42X, AGE53X and AGE97X were top coded at 90 years.
+For purposes of confidentiality, the variables AGE31X, AGE42X, AGE53X and AGE98X were top coded at 90 years.

-When date of birth was not provided but age was provided (either from the MEPS interviews or the 1995-1996 NHIS data), the month and year of birth were assigned randomly from among the possible valid options.
+When date of birth was not provided but age was provided (either from the MEPS interviews or the 1996-1997 NHIS data), the month and year of birth were assigned randomly from among the possible valid options.
 For any cases still not accounted for, age was imputed using